The following policies affect graduate students.

 - The committee must consist of at least two members and no more than three (All RPT culminating experience committees require 3 members).

 - The chair and the second member of the committee should hold tenured/tenure-track faculty appointments in the major department.
-(RPT requires that all 2 members must be Faculty from the Department and one member may be from the cooperating organization for an ARP CEC.
-The third member of a thesis committee can be an individual with a doctorate that is an expert in the subject of the research.)
+(RPT requires that all 2 members must be Faculty from the Department and one member may be from the cooperating organization or university with at least a master's degree for an ARP CEC.)

 - In circumstances where special expertise is available in another department, the graduate dean may authorize a designated tenured/tenure-track faculty member from a related department to serve as first or second reader.